Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Abstract

 \section{Abstract}

 We consider the sample efficient estimation of failure probabilities from expensive oracle evaluations of a limit state function via importance sampling (IS).
-In contrast to conventional ``two stage'' approaches, which first train a surrogate model for the limit state and then construct an IS proposal to estimate failure probability using separate oracle evaluations, we propose a \emph{single stage} approach where a Gaussian process surrogate and a surrogate for the optimal (zero-variance) IS density are trained from shared evaluations of the oracle, making better use of a limited budget.
-With such an approach, small failure probabilities can be learned with relatively few oracle evaluations.
+In contrast to conventional ``two-stage'' approaches, which first train a surrogate model for the limit state and then construct an IS proposal to estimate the failure probability using separate oracle evaluations, we propose a ``single-stage'' approach where a Gaussian process surrogate and a surrogate for the optimal (zero-variance) IS density are trained from shared evaluations of the oracle, making better use of a limited budget.
+With this approach, small failure probabilities can be learned from relatively few oracle evaluations.
 We propose \emph{kernel density estimation adaptive importance sampling} (\texttt{KDE-AIS}), which combines Gaussian process surrogates with kernel density estimation to adaptively construct the IS proposal density, leading to sample efficient estimation of failure probabilities.
-We show that \texttt{KDE-AIS} density asymptotically converges to the optimal zero-variance IS density in total variation.
-Empirically, \texttt{KDE-AIS} enables accurate and sample efficient estimation of failure probabilities compared to the state of the art, including previous work on Gaussian process based adaptive importance sampling.
+We show that the \texttt{KDE-AIS} density asymptotically converges to the optimal zero-variance IS density in total variation.
+Empirically, \texttt{KDE-AIS} enables accurate and sample efficient estimation of failure probabilities, outperforming state-of-the-art competitors including previous work on Gaussian process based adaptive importance sampling.